reflectoring/reflectoring.github.io/content/blog/2022/2022-10-04-test-and-automate-features-behind-the-flags-using-cypress-tests.md

   cy.task('cypress-ld-control:removeUserTarget', { featureFlagKey, userId })
   ```

-As we can see that every task is prefixed with `cypress-ld-control:` string and every command takes zero zero or a single options object as an argument.
-Finally, every command returns either an object or a null and never `undefined`.
+As we can see that every task is prefixed with `cypress-ld-control:` string and every command takes zero or a single options object as an argument.
+Finally, every command returns either an object or a null, but never `undefined`.

-### Define Cypress tasks
+### Define Cypress Tasks

 In order to change the values of the feature flags and individual user targets, we need to first generate an access token in LaunchDarkly UI.